 Why Melatonin isn’t Enough

 Our bodies naturally produce melatonin and it’s important.
-It’s part of our circadian rhythm, part of the day and night cycle of our bodies.
+It’s part of our circadian rhythm–part of the day and night cycle of our bodies.
 When it’s nighttime and it’s time to go to sleep, melatonin starts to be secreted.
-Melatonin helps is our signal that it’s time to get ready for sleep.
-It’s helps helps put us to sleep.
+Melatonin helps signal that it’s time to get ready for sleep.
+It’s helps put us to sleep.

 But as a dietary supplement, melatonin has a few problems.
 The first is that most products on the market don’t provide the melatonin in a way that mimics our bodies’ natural rhythm.
 Melatonin secretion from the pineal gland in our brains begins to rise at about 10:00 pm each night.
 The concentration peaks at about 1:00 am and declines back to its low point by approximately 5:00 am.

 Most of the products on the market are immediate-release capsules or tablets.
-In these supplements they’ll not mimicking the body’s natural rhythms because all the melatonin is released at once.
+In these supplements they don’t mimick the body’s natural rhythms because all the melatonin is released at once.
 Within two hours you’ve broken down and lost more than 75% of the melatonin.
 How can that give you a full night’s sleep?
 The answer is that for most people with whom I spoken, it doesn’t.

 I can’t tell you the number of times I’ve talked to people who take melatonin who still complain that they’re waking up in the middle of the night.
 That’s because melatonin is involved in helping us fall asleep.
 As the body eliminates the melatonin their body starts interpreting that it must be daytime and time to wake up.